At every check up we assess the health of your gums.

 If gum disease is not present, and you just have some tartar or plaque, then a scale a polish (cleaning) would be recommended.
 This is done every 3/6/12 months with the dentist or the hygienist, depending on how quickly plaque builds up.

 If however, the gum pockets bleed, or are deeper than 3mm, then gum disease is present.
-If it mild/moderate, then “deep cleaning” with our hygienist, Anne Marie Brennan, will be advised.
+If it mild/moderate, then “deep cleaning” will be advised.
 If the gum disease is particularly severe or aggressive, you would be referred to a Periodontist (a specialist dentist who has done three further years of study in gums health).